Bistro 8150 — Chef Alayah | Mountain Dining | Elev8150 Anaconda MT

 Greenough, Montana — 37,000 acres

-What Alayah brought back: how to execute private, intimate, chef-dedicated dining at the highest standard — in a setting that is the direct model for Bistro 8150.
+What Alayah brought back: how to execute private, chef-dedicated dining at a high standard — in exactly the kind of mountain setting Bistro 8150 is being designed for.

 Private camp dining